 Test of Academic Proficiency (TAP) (test #400) - assesses knowledge of reading comprehension, language arts, writing, and math.

-*Check with your advisor about qualifying for a waiver with acceptable ACT or SAT test scores.
+*Students should consult with an advisor about qualifying for a waiver with acceptable ACT or SAT test scores.

 School Counseling Content Area (test #181) – assesses knowledge of student development, assessment, the school environment and the school counseling profession.